Dhanya562004/genai-rag-assistant/README.md

 ## How it works
 1. PDF is split into ~1000-character chunks.
-2. Each chunk is converted to a vector using Google's `embedding-001` model.
+2. Each chunk is converted to a vector using Google's `gemini-embedding-001` model.
 3. Your question is also converted to a vector; the most similar chunks are retrieved via semantic search.
-4. Those chunks + your question go to Gemini (`gemini-1.5-flash` or `gemini-1.5-pro`), which must answer using only that context.
+4. Those chunks + your question go to Gemini (`gemini-flash-latest` or `gemini-pro-latest` — Google's aliases that always point to their current stable model), which must answer using only that context.

 ## Limitations to know before you demo this
 - Gemini's free tier has rate limits — heavy/rapid use will hit them.